wangbeichen1992/AIClient-2-API/README-EN.md

 </div>

-> `AIClient2API` is a versatile and lightweight API proxy designed for ultimate flexibility and ease of use.
+`AIClient2API` is a versatile and lightweight API proxy designed for ultimate flexibility and ease of use.
 It transforms various backend APIs, such as Google Gemini CLI OAuth, OpenAI, Claude, and Kiro, into a standard OpenAI format interface via a Node.js HTTP server.
 The project features a modern, modular architecture, supporting strategy and adapter patterns, complete with comprehensive test coverage and health check mechanisms.
 It's ready to use out-of-the-box: simply `npm install` and run.
 You can easily switch between model providers in the configuration file, allowing any OpenAI-compatible client or application to seamlessly use different large model capabilities through the same API address, eliminating the hassle of maintaining multiple configurations and dealing with incompatible interfaces for different services.

+> [!NOTE]
+> Added account pool mode, which supports multiple accounts for all providers, with built-in polling, failover (requires client retry), and configuration degradation.
+Requires adding PROVIDER_POOLS_FILE_PATH to config, see the configuration file: provider_pools.json for details.

 ---